florianvonunold/DYME/README.md

 The code in this repository allows you to train DYME, a neural network that predicts the utterance metrics of the next sentence for given a dialog.

 ![How DYME works](docs/DYME.gif)
 *DYME uses the textual context (= the words of the sentences) and the metric context (= numbers characterizing the sentences) of a given dialog to predict the metrics of the dialog's continuation at a given prediction position q.
 In this example, DYME takes the dialog up to the seventh utterance as input and predicts the metrics for utterance eight.
-The metric question, for example, indicates whether the given utterance contains both a question word and a question mark.*
+For example, the metric question indicates whether the given utterance contains both a question word and a question mark - and DYME predicts whether the next sentence should be a question or not.*

 ## Repository structure